The overriding objective

 To facilitate these objectives, civil proceedings are allocated to one of three ‘tracks’ designed to deal with cases of different values and complexity:

-All defended cases are allocated by the court to an appropriate track according to factors as considered below.
+All defended cases are allocated by the court to an appropriate track according to certain factors, primarily the value of the claim.

 How and when does allocation take place?

 When the defendant files their defence, the court will usually serve allocation questionnaires on both the parties.
 If there is more than one defendant, this is done after each defendant has filed their defence (or the time limit for them to do so has expired).

 The courts have the power to dispense with these questionnaires, for instance, when an application for summary judgment has been made and the hearing is then treated as an allocation hearing.